 8 Myths About Small Business Loans

-While most are aware of the Small Business Administration (SBA) and the loans it funds to provide small business owners the capital they need to start or expand their businesses, many misperceptions exist about SBA loans themselves – from eligibility requirements to applying, terms, uses and more.
-To help set the record straight and ensure business owners understand how an SBA loan can provide financing they wouldn’t otherwise qualify for, the SBA lending experts from BayFirst have pulled together (and debunked) the top eight myths about SBA loans below.
+While most are aware of the Small Business Administration (SBA) and the loans it provides to get small business owners the capital they need to start or expand their businesses, many misperceptions exist about SBA loans themselves – from eligibility requirements to applying, terms, uses and more.
+To help set the record straight and ensure business owners understand how an SBA loan can provide financing they wouldn’t otherwise qualify for, the SBA lending experts from BayFirst have pulled together (and debunked) the top eight myths about SBA loans.

 Myth No. 1: SBA loans take forever to process.
 Like all loans, SBA loans require a decent amount of documentation during the application process.
 However, if you choose a lender that specializes in small business lending – such as BayFirst – the entire process is streamlined, and the speed at which funding can be delivered might surprise you.
-Currently, BayFirst’s newest and fastest BOLT Loan (up to $150,000) can be funded in days, not weeks, and FlashCap Loans (up to $350,000) can be funded in as fast as two weeks.
-Even better, you can get the application process started online for both.
+Currently, BayFirst’s fastest

 Myth No. 3.
 The SBA itself lends money directly to small business owners.
 Though the SBA partially guarantees the debt – allowing the bank to provide credit for a borrower who may otherwise not qualify for a loan with the same terms – it is the bank that funds the loan.